cloudnativetrainings/trainings/kubernetes_advanced/06_scheduling-drain.md

 kubectl get nodes
 kubectl cordon <NODE-NAME>
 ```
 2. Take a look at the pods at the node.
-Note that there is still some workloads on that workern node.
+Note that there is still some workloads on that worker node.
 ```bash
 kubectl describe node <NODE-NAME>
 ```